PatrickLi2021/IP-TCP/README.md

 - What structures will you use to store routing/forwarding information?

-Forwarding information is stored in a map from net mask to interface struct.
-Interface struct contains udp port and ip.
+Forwarding information is stored in a map from net mask to interface struct Interface struct contains udp port and ip
-Routing information is stored in a routing table.
+Routing information is stored
-The two types Host and Router will implicitly use IPStack fields either forwarding table or routing table, respectively.

 - What happens when a link is disabled? (ie, how is forwarding affected)?